 The impact of these provisions and Acts of Parliament was to enable the widespread 'individualisation of title', a system which determined individual owners of blocks of land.
 This determination of title ownership was the first step toward the alienation of that land from its owners.
 Once ownership was determined in this way, the land was now able to be traded in the newly introduced economy which the might of the British Crown and Government was determined to see established in Aotearoa.
-It was for this reason - the hastening of land alienation from Māori - that the Native and Māori Land Courts became known in Māori circles as 'Te Kōti Tango Whenua'.152

-We need not rehearse the full history of the alienation of Māori land throughout the country in the 19th and 20th centuries.
-It is a vast and devastating history that resulted in intergenerational trauma, poverty and destitution for many Māori.
+It was for this reason - the hastening of land alienation from Maori - that the Native and Māori Land Courts became known in Māori circles as 'Te Kōti Tango Whenua'.152 represents a breach to the Treaty as it reflects a change in the intended consequences and impacts of the Treaty without discussion with the Māori Treaty partner.
+Although, on the face of it, the provision in the 1862 Act impacted the Crown only (in poverty and destitution for many Māori.
 It also placed the entire tangata whenua world onto the 'back foot' where it had to make innumerable adjustments, changes and alterations to cope with this enforced change.
 For some iwi communities (in Waikato, for example), the changes were 'overnight' with vast tracts of iwi land confiscated.
 In other iwi communities, the alienation of land was gradual, over a period of decades.
 However, the result was still the same - leaving many Māori to live on tiny remnant blocks and others landless altogether.
 This was despite the fact that Te Tiriti o Waitangi says this: